-Response: Choose to submit to the hidden hand of God.
+Response: Choose to submit to the One who is Sovereign.

-Will you choose today to submit your life to God?
-Will you say, "Have thine own way, Lord, have thine own way.
+Will you say with the hymnwriter...?
+"Have thine own way, Lord, have thine own way.
 Thou art the Potter, I am the clay.
 Mold me and make me after Thy will, while I am waiting, yielded and still."